swcarpentry/good-enough-practices-in-scientific-computing/index.md

 While the writing step is rarely addressed in discussions of scientific computing, computing has changed the process of manuscript generation just as much as it has changed the research itself.

-A common, but unfortunate, practice is for the lead author to send successive versions of a manuscript to coauthors to collect feedback, which is received as multiple documents with changes, as comments on the document, in email, or a mix of all three.
+A common practice is for the lead author to send successive versions of a manuscript to coauthors to collect feedback, which is returned as changes to the document, comments on the document, plain text in email, or a mix of all three.
 The result is a lot of files to keep track of and much tedious manual labor to merge all the comments